 - Provide ongoing supervision and consultation.

 Team manager tasks

-- Endorse key decisions including case plan and closure.
+- Endorse key decisions including case plan, review risk assessment and closure.

 Practice leader tasks or principal practitioner tasks